 11-year old Masha worked in a traveling circus most of her life, and when she started becoming old and cranky she was sold to a bear baiting business who kept her for years, locked in a concrete cage too small to stand up in and freed only to be used as bait for hunting dogs.
 She is one of the relatively lucky ones: having been rescued in 2013, she is now trying hard to recover from her physical and psychological wounds.
 When she hears barking, she starts shivering and she is known to sit in a corner of her new enclosure for hours on end.

 The bear in this articles was photographed earlier this year by Spiridon Sleptstov (you can find more photos here: http://sachaja.livejournal.com/594835.html).
 Oddly enough, she is also called Masha and is, unfortunately, still in the torturous grip of this despicable business.
 Her captors describe her as being intelligent and having “fun” during the fights, which is questionable to say the least.

 No living being should have to go through such a degree of pain and helplessness.
 No living being should have to live what is, in all effects, Hell on Earth.

 Luckily, you can help.

 With one click, you can share this story so as to spread the word.
 Many think that bear baiting is a thing of the past but tragically, it is not.
 The more people know, the more chances we have that we will be listened to in our campaign against it.

-Big Hearts Foundation is working hard to raise awareness and petition against animal cruelty in Russia, and for this we need to find volunteers, print leaflets and pay a lawyer to write and lobby a legislation banning animal abuse such as this.
+Forgotten Animals is working hard to raise awareness and petition against animal cruelty in Russia, and for this we need to find volunteers, print leaflets and pay a lawyer to write and lobby a legislation banning animal abuse such as this.